Revenir au site

 To this day, many parties enlist more men than other genders for elections, even though financial penalties for candidate lists with less than 49% women were put in place in 2000.
 Despite these measures, women are usually placed in constituencies that they are unlikely to win, which also contributes to minimising the female ratio.

 However, this male-dominated legacy was destabilised in the 2017 parliamentary elections, when voters elected a record number of women.
-With a female percentage of still only 38,6% delegates in the National Assembly, France has surpassed Great Britain and Germany to rank on place 6 within the EU, and moving from place 64 to 17 in the world ranking of female representation.
+With a female percentage of still only 38,6% delegates in the National Assembly, France has surpassed Great Britain and Germany to rank 6th within the EU, moving from place 64 to 17 in the world ranking of female representation.
+Progress, however is not always linear: in 2022, this figure decreased to 37%.
+In the Senate meanwhile, women still constitute only 36% of elected officials.

-From revolutionaries to philosophers to politicians, women in France have always taken action to demand recognition of their humanity, rights and capabilities.
-Fuelled by hunger, elite salons, revolutionary ideologies, violence, literature, overseas movements, or the internet, the feminist cause has found an increasing number of supporters.
+From revolutionaries to philosophers to politicians, women in France have always taken action to demand recognition of their humanity, rights, and capabilities.
+Fuelled by hunger, elite salons, revolutionary ideologies, violence, literature, overseas movements, and the internet, the feminist cause has found an increasing number of supporters.

 Just like elsewhere, multiple feminisms continue to coexist in France, and looking back on their history shows how far things have come.
 And yet, feminism in France, just like elsewhere, still has a long way to go.